Economic Profit

 When an accountant examines a business, he concerns himself with production costs and how they affect the firm's profitability.
 However, when an economist looks at costs, she is more interested in why the firm's founders have decided to do this particular type of business or why they decided to do it in particular way and what economic impact those decisions have on the rest of the economy.

 The simplest accounting of a business is to consider total revenue, total cost, and profit.
-Total revenue is simply the total amount of money that the firm receives for its production.
+Total revenue is simply the total amount the firm receives for its production.
 Total costs are the cost of all the inputs necessary to produce the products.
 Profit, then, equals total revenue minus total costs.

 Opportunity costs do not require an outlay of cash — they are not explicit costs.
 Opportunity costs are implicit costs because no payment is required, but simply represents what is forgone in doing a particular thing.
 So if a surgeon who makes $400 per hour doing surgery takes 2 hours to mow her own lawn instead of hiring a lawn service at $40 per hour, then the surgeon forgoes the $720 that she could have netted doing surgery and paying $80 to the lawn service to do the job.